kumarsonsoff3/GenieLearn/ENVIRONMENT_SETUP.md

 # Environment Setup Guide

-This guide explains the environment variables required for the MVP application.
+This guide explains the environment variables required for the GenieLearn application.

 ## Backend Environment Variables (.env)